ccatto/dev-handbook-catto/Front-End/React/react.md

-# React
-# React Overview for Frontend + Node/NestJS Backend
+# React Overview for Frontend - Catto Dev Handbook

 **React** is a popular JavaScript library for building interactive and dynamic user interfaces.
 It allows developers to create reusable components, manage state efficiently, and build scalable web applications.